liabri/rimca/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    delete      Download minecraft version as an instance download    Download minecraft version as an instance help        Prints this message or the help of the given subcommand(s) launch      Launch minecraft instance
+    delete      Delete a minecraft instance
+    download    Download minecraft version as an instance help        Prints this message or the help of the given subcommand(s) launch      Launch minecraft instance
     list        List installed minecraft instances
-    login       Login
+    login       Login a user
-    logout      Login
-    verify      Verify integrity of game files of instance
 ```